saayam-for-all/devsecops/README.md

                 "arn:aws:sns:<REGION>:<ACCOUNT>:<TOPIC>"
             ]
         }
-    ]
-  }
+    ]}

 3. Spin up an EC2 instance and attach the IAM policy
 4. Access your EC2 instance via the VSCode SSH
 5. Create dummy buckets with different permissions for testing
 6. Install the necessary python libraries (e.g. boto3)
 7. Create a new file in the directory (e.g. `s3security.py`)
+8. Update the `CONFIG_SNS_TOPIC_ARN` and `CONFIG_REGION` to your test account's environment
-8. Run the following command for testing: `DRY_RUN=true python3 s3security.py`. **Ensure DRY_RUN is set to TRUE otherwise the code will actually update the bucket policies.**
+9. Run the following command for testing: `DRY_RUN=true python3 s3security.py`. **Ensure DRY_RUN is set to TRUE otherwise the code will actually update the bucket policies.**
-9. To test if the script actually updates the bucket policies run the folowing command for testing: `DRY_RUN=false python3 s3security.py`
+10. To test if the script actually updates the bucket policies run the folowing command for testing: `DRY_RUN=false python3 s3security.py`